ibm-cloud-docs/secrets-manager/concepts/secret-types.md

 As an enterprise developer, you might encounter various secret types.
 Currently, {{site.data.keyword.secrets-manager_short}} helps you to secure user credentials, IAM credentials, and arbitrary secrets.

-Secret types in {{site.data.keyword.secrets-manager_short}} are classified by keyword, such as `arbitrary` or `iam_credentials`.
-When you work with the {{site.data.keyword.secrets-manager_short}} API or CLI, you use these keywords to invoke actions on secrets according to their type.
-For example, if you want to add an arbitrary secret to your instance, you make a `POST /api/v1/secrets/arbitrary` request to the API.

 Review the following table to understand the types of secrets that you can create and manage with {{site.data.keyword.secrets-manager_short}}.

 | Name | Keyword | Description |